mrlevitas/udacity_kaggle_ml_capstone/Report.md

 ### Analysis

 # Data Exploration
-The input dataset is 6 separate CSV files for biology, cooking, cryptography, diy, robotics, and travel [4].
-Each row of the data contains the title, text, and associated tags of a question.
-The export of the data from StackExchange supported html markdown for the text column so there will be a prerequisite data cleansing step to take into account markdown formatting and html tags/elements.
+The input dataset is 6 separate CSV files of questions and their tags as strings in these fields: biology, cooking, cryptography, diy, robotics, and travel [4].
+Each row of the CSV contains the title, text, and associated tags of a question.
+The export of the data from StackExchange supported html markdown for the text column so there will be a data cleaning step to take into account markdown formatting and html tags/element removal.

-`biology.head(5)`

-The training set contains ~25,000 entries for diy, ~8,600 for biology, ~10,400 for cryptography, ~2,700 for robotics, ~12,000 for travel, ~15,000 for cooking.
+The columns in the csv are defined as follows:
+`'id', 'title', 'content', 'tags'`

+`id` field will be ignored as the python library used for importing the files will take care of indexing itself.

+3 rows from the robotics data set are printed below in their raw form:

+id                                                         1
+title      What is the right approach to write the spin c... content    <p>Imagine programming a 3 wheel soccer robot.... tags                                          soccer control

+id                                                         2
+title      How can I modify a low cost hobby servo to run... content    <p>I've got some hobby servos (<a href="http:/... tags                                         control rcservo

+id                                                         3
+title      What useful gaits exist for a six legged robot... content    <p><a href="http://www.oricomtech.com/projects... tags                                               gait walk

+The number of questions/rows for each of the 6 sets varies as so:

+biology: 13,196
+cooking: 15,404
+travel: 19,279
+robotics: 2,771
+crypto: 10,432
+diy: 25,918

-The testing data has ~82,000 entries on physics.
+The testing data in the 7th set has 81,926 entries on physics.

-The tags (labels) are generated by the user community so it worthwhile investigating their spread independently.

 [4] https://www.kaggle.com/c/transfer-learning-on-stack-exchange-tags/data